dtonhofer/minizinc_experiments/stats_collection/README.md

 │   ├── prepare7.dzn
 │   ├── prepare8.dzn
 │   └── prepare9.dzn
+│
 ├── logs                      ...
 The stdout/sdterr of MiniZinc processes is
-│   ├── prepare13_4_CLNf.err  ... captured in logfiles that appear in this directory.
+│   │                             captured in logfiles that appear in this directory.
-│   ├── prepare13_4_r5QZ.out  ...
-The files are removed again if the MiniZinc
-│   ├── prepare4_0_47re.out   ... process terminates successfully.
-You can just
-│   ├── prepare4_0_r5QZ.err   ... remove this directory to clean up, it is
-│   ├── prepare9_0_47re.out   ... recreated on need.
+│   │                             The files are removed after the MiniZinc │   │                             process terminates successfully.
+You can just │   │                             remove this directory to clean up, it is │   │                             recreated on need.
-│   ├── prepare9_0_r5QZ.err
+│   │
-│   └── prepare9_4_47re.out
+│   └── prepare_modded_prepare7_1_BlBl.out
+│
 ├── models
 │   └── prepare_modded.mzn    ...
 Modified model file from Workshop 9.
 │
+├── modules                   ...
+Perl modules that are loaded by collect.perl │   └── Mzn
+│       ├── Forking.pm
+│       ├── ReadYaml.pm
+│       ├── ResultFiling.pm
+│       └── TaskQueue.pm
+|
 ├── result.txt                ...
 Resulting collected information (CSV file).
-├── result.txt.1              ...
-A previous result.txt file, automatically renamed.
-└── README.md
+└── result.ods                ...
+As above, but manually loaded into LibreOffice Calc
 ```

 MiniZinc subprocesses write their stdout and stderr to files in directory `logs`